-Murrieta Surf Soccer Club is the newest member of the
+Murrieta Surf Soccer Club is the valley’s only member of the

 U.S. Soccer Development Academy